BlvckBytes/docs-quick-shop-search/docs/usage.md

 Since shops always can be corresponded with the physical location of their container, this destination makes for the default when teleporting to a shop; if configured, various auxiliary points like the closest player-warp may also be offered to teleport to; I'm planning on adding as many such secondary-location-providers as the community would like to have! :)

-In order to display them in a detailled manner and offering the user as much freedom of choice as possible, they're displayed in a separate display, which only opens if there are more than one (the shop itself) choices available.
+In order to display them in a detailled manner and offering the user as much freedom of choice as possible, they're displayed in a separate display, which only opens if there are more than one choices available.

 ![teleport display](/img/teleport_display.gif)